 If you can recall keyword value parameters, you may get an idea about keyword potential.

 Yes!
 In fact, that decision to choose high-value keywords.
 But I’d like to add a little more info..!

-To know keyword potential, is to find out how important and value-able it is to work on a keyword.
+To know keyword potential is to find out how important and valuable it is to work on a keyword.

-Trust me it’s more important than search volume of any keyword.
+Trust me it’s more important than the search volume of any keyword.
 And newbies never care about that.
-Another big reason of Low CPC if you are a publisher.
+Another big reason for Low CPC if you are a publisher.

-Getting back to commercial intent, just intend to look for a keyword with type “buy now or product”, high advertiser competition, suggested bid and healthy google trends.
+Getting back to commercial intent, just intend to look for a keyword with the type “buy now or product”, high advertiser competition, suggested bid, and healthy google trends.